 Since the [2011 royal] wedding, there are many new and innovative millinery materials and techniques available.
 We will still see many creative couture headpieces designed in interesting and modern fabrications.
 Truly, the sky’s the limit.

-Will American guests be wearing fascinators or hats to the wedding?
+Can American guests wear fascinators to a royal wedding?
 What can they wear to respect the tradition and British culture?

 If Americans learned anything from Kate and William’s wedding, they will know that 99 percent of the guests wore hats.
 Go to a milliner who is experienced with special occasion headwear.
 Most importantly, find your comfort zone and don’t go out on a limb.